mdancho84/mdancho84.github.io/_drafts/5-mistakes-data-science-job.md

 ### **I knew exactly how he felt.**

-I remembered becoming a data scientist consultant and having to figure out "the hard way" about how to land clients.
+I remembered becoming a data scientist consultant and having to figure out how to land clients.
+And getting frustrated when they wouldn't see my value.

 And, then after getting an MBA and eventually starting my e-learning business.
 I felt unprepared because no one in my MBA taught me how to market my business services.
 So I spent years figuring that out too.